 On Demand?
 It is not too late to join the Information Age revolution.
 Links and videos appear alongside words, allowing readers to touch, push, scroll, click and jump through text for information.

 Enable understanding?
 Attentiveness is applied for intensive reading, thinking, memorizing and learning.
 Extensive readers draw inferences, clarify meanings and ensure absorption.
 Readers interact with content.

 Redux?
 Distracted scanning may diminish cognitive functions.
 It should not be allowed to dominate reading, learning, thinking or remembering.
 Onlinecolleg.org discusses 15 Big Ways the Internet is Changing our Brain.

 The Next Act?
-Maryanne Wolf, a Tufts University author and scientist of neurology and cognition raised concerns about the effects of online Speed Reading on text comprehension.
+Maryanne Wolf, a Tufts University author and neurology and cognition scientist raised concerns about the effects of online Speed Reading on text comprehension.
 Speeding up online reading may have costs.

 Digital Learning Tools